-Several respondents urged that ECRIPP continue to engage meaningfully with the local community and stakeholders to ensure that any works that are carried out are both effective and carefully designed to preserve the unique character of the area.
+Several respondents urged ECRIPP continue to engage meaningfully with the local community and stakeholders to ensure that any works that are carried out are both effective and carefully designed to preserve the unique character of the area.

-4.6 Construction
+4.8 Construction

-Submissions expressed concern at the impacts of construction and the additional disruption to the trains whilst works take place.
+Submissions expressed concern at the impacts of construction and the additional disruption to the trains whilst works were to take place.
 A stakeholder requested further clarity on a timeline of when works might begin.

-WCC suggested a proposed phased programme of works detailing the various time scales for works, would be helpful for both the public and council.
+Stakeholders suggested a proposed phased programme of works detailing the various time scales for works would be helpful for both the public and councils.